BaronVonAlex/VC_SL_Web/README.md

 npm run build
 ```

-2. Deploy the `build` folder to your hosting service of choice
+2. Deploy the `dist` folder to your hosting service of choice

 ## Browser Support